Bella Loves Me (Bella) Review

 As I’ve mentioned in some of my previous reviews, Instagram has proven to be a surprisingly robust source for discovering new FinTech apps.
 That happens to be how I first came across the digital banking service Bella — AKA Bella Loves Me.
-After signing up for their waitlist, I was able to open an account when they officially launched on November 30th.
+After signing up for their waitlist, I was able to open an account when they officially launched on November 30th and have continued to use it regularly over the past few months.

 What first made me interested in Bella was its concept that emphasized random acts of kindness between its members.
 So, how does this work in practice?
 Let’s take a look at some of the basics of Bella as well as my experience so far.